jevonmao/PermissionsSwiftUI/README.md

 end
 ```
 ## 🚀 Quickstart
 > Before you start, please `star ★` this repository.
-Your star is my biggest motivation to pull all-nighters and maintain this open source project.
+Your star is my biggest motivation to pull all-nighters and maintain this open-source project.

 ### ⚠️ v1.4.0 Migration Guide
 `v1.4` is here!
-If you encounter any issues, please checkout the [migration guide](https://github.com/jevonmao/PermissionsSwiftUI/wiki/Migrating-to-v1.4.0) designed to help developers resolve any deprecations and API updates.
+If you encounter any issues, please check out the [migration guide](https://github.com/jevonmao/PermissionsSwiftUI/wiki/Migrating-to-v1.4.0) designed to help developers resolve any deprecations and API updates.

 ### Modal Style
 To use PermissionsSwiftUI, simply add the `JMModal` modifier to any view: